-Every great company started somewhere, and they had to build up their client base from scratch.
-However, it’s important to know how long the company has been in business.
-If the contractor cannot tell you how long they’ve been in business this is a potential red flag.
+Every great company started somewhere and had to build up its client base from scratch.
+However, knowing how long the company has been in business is important.
+If the contractor cannot tell you how long they’ve been in business, this is a potential red flag.

 Do you guarantee your work?

 Mistakes happen, and issues can arise when a deck is built – even with the most experienced contractors.

 If having a warranty is important to you, ask the contractors about what they offer and the process should a warranty claim be needed.
 Insist that they provide you with a written warranty.

 Are you licensed and insured?